 Archive for the ‘films’ Category

-The cable channel formerly known as the Science Fiction Channel has a new series, The Expanse, which is pretty adroitly done, despite people being killed with guns with as much regularity and emotional impact as Moe slapping Curly.
-It's based on a book series by two sf late colonizers writing under the name James S.A.
+The cable channel formerly known as the Science Fiction Channel has a new series, The Expanse, which is pretty adroitly done, despite overuse of the trope of "blowing people away" (via pistol, railgun, or airlock), which occurs with as much regularity and emotional impact as a Moe/Curly face slap.
+The series adapts books by two sf late colonizers writing under the name James S.A.
 Corey.
 When it's time to borrow, borrow from the best, and the Coreys owe a large debt to earlier writers for their conception of "the Belt" (as in, asteroids) and Belters.

 Larry Niven used "Belter" in the '60s, mostly in short stories in his "Known Space" series.
 Wikipedia's summation: